dev-ir/ip-prefix-calculator/README.md

-# ip-prefix-calculator
+# DVHOST IP Prefix Calculator
-DVHOST IP Prefix Calculator
+A simple web tool to calculate CIDR prefix (/xx) from the number of required IPs, supporting IPv4 and IPv6.